Tag Archives: Troubleshooting

 Site settings page looks like the group-based site settings page.
 Compare standalone site settings page:

 And here is one more difference.
 On a regular standalone site when you are clicking on a gearbox – you can see “Connect to new Microsoft 365 Group” link which would allow user to convert this standalone site to a teams-connected site.
-Unfortunately, there is no such option in the broken site.
+Unfortunately, there is no such option on the broken site.

 So what should we do?
 Can we re-connect this site to teams or make it true standalone site?
 Would this broken site stay as broken forever?